Crawl Space Encapsulation Pros and Cons

 Cons of Crawl Space Encapsulation

-Although there are many benefits, you will still need to weigh a few cons of crawl space encapsulation before you make your final decision:
+Although there are many benefits, you will still need to weigh a few cons before you make your final decision:

 Upfront Investment

-According to Home Advisor, the cost to encapsulate a average crawl space range between $3.50 to $7.50 a sq ft.
+According to Home Advisor, the cost to encapsulate a average crawl space range between $3.50 to $7.50 a square foot.
 This puts the average cost at $5,500 to install this system.

 A Cheaper Solution Can Be Just As Effective